 Tom Luschei is an associate professor in CGU’s School of Educational Studies, where he teaches courses on education in developing countries, urban education in the United States, and teacher quality and teacher policy.
 He holds M.A. and Ph.D. degrees from Stanford University and a Master’s of Public Affairs from the University of Texas at Austin.
 He came to CGU in 2010 from Florida State University, where he taught courses on comparative education policy, education and culture, education and economic development, immigrant education policy, and international development education.
 He also led international educational research and development efforts at FSU’s Learning Systems Institute, including a 5-year, $1.84 million project funded by the United States Agency for International Development to improve teaching and learning in Indonesia.
-Through the Decentralized Basic Education in Indonesia project, Luschei and FSU colleagues worked with seven universities in four Indonesian provinces to improve teacher education and faculty research capacity, as well as to train Indonesian graduate students in the United States.

 Prior to pursuing his Ph.D., Luschei worked as a bilingual elementary, high school, and adult education teacher in the Los Angeles Unified School District, where he taught students ranging in age from six to eighty-four.
-At the graduate level, he has been recognized several times for excellence in teaching, and in 2010 he was nominated for a Florida State University Graduate Teaching Award.